RODENTS OF ZAMBIA

-Three types of squirrel occur in Zambia.
-The ubiquitous bush squirrel found throughout the savannah woodland areas.
-Also found are Boehm’s squirrel and the sun squirrel.
+Three types of squirrel occur in Zambia: the ubiquitous bush squirrel found throughout the savannah woodland areas, Boehm’s squirrel and the sun squirrel, which is the largest.

-Otherwise known as the antbear, this strange looking animal is found in various habitats but is a very rare sight due to its secretive nocturnal habits.
-It has long ears, a blunt tubular snout and a long prehensile tongue which it uses to gather up termites and other insects.
+Otherwise known as the antbear, this unusual animal is found in various habitats but is a very rare sight due to its secretive nocturnal habits.
+It has long ears, a blunt tubular snout and a long prehensile tongue that it uses to gather up termites and other insects.
 It uses its strong claws to burrow holes in the ground where it sleeps during the day.

-The adult aardvark’s principal enemies are human (who sometimes kill it for meat), lions, hyenas and leopards; pythons also take the young.
-When in danger the aardvark takes to the nearest hole, or rapidly excavates one, pushing the dirt backwards with its feet and moving the dirt away with its tail.
-But if cornered, it defends itself by sitting up, using its tail, shoulders and foreclaws- or it will lie on its back and strike with all four feet.
+The adult aardvark’s principal enemies are humans (who sometimes kill it for bushmeat), lions, hyenas and leopards; pythons also take the young.
+When in danger the aardvark takes to the nearest hole or rapidly excavates one, pushing the dirt backwards with its feet and moving it away with its tail.
+But if cornered, it defends itself by sitting up, using its tail, shoulders and foreclaws or it will lie on its back and strike with all four feet.

 The spring hare is a kangaroo-like rodent, with long and powerful hind legs and a long bushy tail.
 They are found in areas of light sandy soil usually on open ground but occasionally in light woodland.
 It hides during the day in burrows.
 They are solitary, terrestrial and strictly nocturnal.
-The scrub hare is somewhat larger and frequently seen at night in the road, but preferring dry open country and light woodland where it grazes only various grass types.
-It gives birth to very well developed young who are able to fend for themselves soon after birth.
+The scrub hare is somewhat larger and frequently seen at night in the road but prefers dry open country and light woodland where it grazes only various grass types.
+It gives birth to very well-developed young who are able to fend for themselves soon after birth.
 For this reason they do not burrow holes in the ground as do rabbits.

 This reptile-like animal with large overlapping scales has only been spotted in the Kafue National Park, in dry woodland or scrub terrain.